 While in a previous series of articles/recaps I hit all the major shows that aired on TGIF (well, and Camp Wilder), there were a lot of shows that didn’t take off on the programming block.
-Here are the forgotten TGIF shows that ran for only one or two seasons and nobody remembers.
+Here are the forgotten TGIF shows that ran for only one or two seasons that nobody remembers.

-In the primordial soup that was the early TGIF configuration from 1986 to 1988, there were some shows that became anchors and mainstays to the lineup, such as Perfect Strangers and Full House, while others…well, didn’t.
+In the primordial soup that was the unofficial early TGIF configuration from 1986 to 1988, there were some shows that became anchors and mainstays to the lineup, such as Perfect Strangers and Full House, while others…well, didn’t.

 I Married Dora (September 22, 1987 to January 8, 1988) 1 season, 13 episodes

-A single father and architect based in Los Angeles apparently can’t keep up with his zany life, so he becomes dependent upon his housekeeper Dora to keep it all together.
+A single father and architect based in Los Angeles apparently can’t keep up with his zany life, so he becomes dependent upon his housekeeper Dora to pull it all together.
 But wuh-oh!
 Turns out she’s an illegal alien and the US government is going to deport her!
 The solution?
 The guy marries her in a sham marriage so he can keep her in the country and, more importantly, keep her taking care of his kids.

 Of course, this practice is wildly illegal, and in fact the first episode started with a disclaimer warning the audience that they “should not try this in their own home.”
 You know your family-friendly TV series is in trouble when you have to start your first episode that warns the audience not to break federal law, which is the premise of the entire series.

-Anyway, Dora has an ALF-like problem of evading detection by the authorities that may uncover their sham marriage while the show revolved around both the guy’s kids (a 13-year old Juliette Lewis(!) and an 11-year-old nobody) and possibly falling in love with the guy for realsies.
+Anyway, Dora has the ALF-like problem of evading detection by the authorities that may uncover their sham marriage while the show revolved around both the guy’s kids (a 13-year old Juliette Lewis(!) and an 11-year-old nobody) and possibly falling in love with the guy for realsies.
 Unsurprisingly, I Married Dora–you know, the show revolving around a sham marriage and breaking federal law–only lasted for 13 episodes before being deported from the TGIF lineup.

 The Thorns (January 15 – March 11, 1988) 1 season, 12 episodes (5 unaired)